ludulicious/customer-portal/docs/organization-implementation-plan.md

 ## Updated To-dos

 - [x] Research better-auth organization plugin documentation and API
-- [ ] Configure organization plugin in lib/auth.ts
+- [x] Configure organization plugin in lib/auth.ts
-- [ ] Run better-auth migration: `npx @better-auth/cli migrate`
+- [x] Run better-auth migration: `npx @better-auth/cli migrate`
-- [ ] Add organization client plugin to lib/auth-client.ts
+- [x] Add organization client plugin to lib/auth-client.ts
-- [ ] Create useCurrentOrganization composable using better-auth client
+- [x] Create useCurrentOrganization composable using better-auth client
-- [ ] Create useOrganizationHelpers composable
+- [x] Create useOrganizationHelpers composable
-- [ ] Update user creation hook to auto-create organizations
+- [x] Update user creation hook to auto-create organizations
-- [ ] Create migration script for existing users using better-auth API
+- [x] Create migration script for existing users using better-auth API
-- [ ] Create Vue components: OrganizationSwitcher.vue
+- [x] Create Vue components: OrganizationSwitcher.vue
-- [ ] Create Vue components: OrganizationSettings.vue
+- [x] Create Vue components: OrganizationSettings.vue
-- [ ] Create Vue components: OrganizationMembers.vue
+- [x] Create Vue components: OrganizationMembers.vue
+- [ ] Create menu option to create an organization
+- [ ] Create menu option to invite a user
+- [ ] Create a page for organization admins/owners where they can view the members and invitations
+- [ ] Create a page for admin users to view all organizations
+- [ ] Create a page for admin users to view all users
+- [ ] Create a form to update a users roles
 - [ ] Test organization creation and assignment flows
 - [ ] Test Vue components with better-auth client methods